VirtusLab/graphbuddy/README.md

 - IntelliJ [here](https://plugins.jetbrains.com/plugin/13467-graph-buddy)
 - VSCode [here](https://marketplace.visualstudio.com/items?itemName=virtuslab.graph-buddy)

-You can install the plugin directly in your IDE - simply navigate to store inside your IDE and search for `Graph Buddy`.
+You can install the plugin directly in your IDE - simply navigate to the store inside your IDE and search for `Graph Buddy`.

 ---

 # How to use Graph Buddy

 Graph Buddy plugin adds a unique view into your IDE.
-You can perform visual operations, both clicking on your code and on the graph visualization.
+You can perform visual operations, both by clicking on your code or on the graph visualization.
 Doing so will modify the graph structure accordingly, showcasing semantics info about your project.

 ## Opening the Graph Buddy board

 ### IntelliJ

-Look after a 'GraphBuddy' tab in the bottom right corner and press it.
+Look for a 'GraphBuddy' tab in the bottom right corner and press it.

 ![Graph Buddy User flow](assets/gifs/extension-intellij.gif)

 ### VSCode

-Click `GraphBuddy` icon in the activity bar (left), then press the `Open Graph Buddy window` button.
+Click the `GraphBuddy` icon in the activity bar (left), then press the `Open Graph Buddy window` button.
 It will open the Graph Buddy board; just wait for the reindexing process to finish and start browsing!

 ![Graph Buddy User flow](assets/gifs/extension-vscode.gif)